OpenTPCast/Docs/SOFTWARE.md

 ### Kernel Issues

 The Linux Kernel used by the TPCast is version 4.4, which has a bug that causes issues with Isochronous USB devices such as microphones and webcams.
 It doesn't affect _all_ USB mics and webcams but the Vive's are indeed affected by this.

-We have tried unsuccessfully to install a newer Kernel (4.9) on the TPCast, but have so far fallen flat due to kernel module problems with the Wifi chip in the TPCast.
-Still working on that one!